 19th European Trend Day

-...and subdue the earth.
-We tried that for a long time, consistently and unsuccessfully.
-Today, we want to become part of nature: we bring the wilderness back to the city and on to our plates, explore the social life of plants and communication of animals.
-We will grant basic rights to bodies of water and make the earth a co-owner of global companies.
+Digitalisation is followed by the age of biologisation.
+The change in values is already taking place in many people's minds.
+With urban gardens and green building fronts, we are bringing the wilderness back into the cities and exploring the social life of plants or the communication of animals.
+We grant basic rights to bodies of water and make the earth a co-owner of global companies.

-At the 19th European Trend Day, we will show how our understanding of nature and relationship with it is changing.
-We present new research findings and the most exciting start-ups in the bioeconomy.
-And we will discuss:
+At the 19th European Trend Day, we show how the understanding of nature and our relationship with it are changing and where social and entrepreneurial potentials lie.
+We present the latest findings from research and the most exciting start-ups in the bioeconomy.
+And we discuss questions like:

-- From rewilding to architectural botany: how will our cities change?
+- From rewilding to construction botany: How will our cities change?

 The European Trend Day will be held in German and English (with simultaneous translation).